U.S. Jets Bomb Iraqi Defense Sites

-U.S. and British planes have frequently attacked Iraqi military sites since Iraq began challenging the patrols in December 1998.
+U.S. and British planes have often targeted Iraqi military sites since Iraq began challenging the patrols in December 1998.